The Anti-Obesity Doctor: If You Don't Exercise, This Is What's Happening To You! - Gabrielle Lyon

 TL;DR

-• Ozempic and similar GLP-1 drugs can cause significant muscle loss, making resistance training and proper nutrition critical for users of these medications
+• Ozempic and similar drugs can cause significant muscle loss, making them problematic solutions that don't address underlying metabolic health

 Key Moments